AndreiPrado/portifolio-app/README.md

 ## Deployment

-Optimized for [Vercel](https://vercel.com).
+Hosted on [Railway](https://railway.app).
 Set the environment variables listed above in the project settings before deploying.

 ## License